Disc Golf Dictionary, Volume II: Rules & Scoring

 Penalty Stroke—There are any number of ways you can incur a penalty stroke during a round, including going OB, finding yourself in a hazard, missing a mando, being guilty of a foot fault, misplaying a hole, submitting the wrong score, not labeling your discs, being victim of the two-meter rule or earning a courtesy violation.
 We will explain these rules below.

-Disc floating in the water OBOut-of-Bounds (OB)—Many disc golf holes will have areas that are designated out-of-bounds by the course designer and/or Tournament Director (TD).
+Out-of-Bounds (OB)—Many disc golf holes will have areas that are designated out-of-bounds by the course designer and/or Tournament Director (TD).
 They may be marked or denoted in different ways, but the most common examples include lakes, roads, walking paths and golf greens (when playing disc golf on a ball golf course).
 When discs go OB, you will be assessed one penalty stroke and you follow the drop rules (read this article on the DGU Blog for more information on how to take drops from OB lies).

 Mando—Short for “mandatory.”
 Some trees, light poles, buildings or other obstacles on the disc golf course may be designated by the course designer and/or TD as mandos.
 Your disc must travel past the correct side of the mando.
 If not, you will be assessed a one-stroke penalty and then throw from either a drop zone or your previous lie.